Aethar01/SafKaal/src/Arth'Galad/Akaron/Legendary Armaments/Mjolnir.md

 - Victims of a critical hit must make a Fortitude save (DC 55) or be deafened permanently.
 - Mjolnir deals 4d8 temporary Constitution damage when it is willingly picked up for the first time by a new wielder.
 - Caster Level: 30th

+## Lesser Mjolnir
+- +6 distance returning thundering warhammer (4d8)
+- Mjolnir weighs roughly 2 tons, and instantly slays anyone with a constitution score less than 20 the first time they successfuly lift it.
+When Mjolnir scores a critical hit, the target must make a Fortitude save (DC 25) or be deafened permanently.
+- CL: 20th